 - Fellowship - Mayo Clinic College of Medicine (2007-2008), Hand Surgery

 Douglas Sammer, M.D., is a Professor in the departments of Plastic Surgery and Orthopaedic Surgery at UT Southwestern Medical Center.
 He is also Chief of Plastic Surgery at Parkland Health & Hospital System, Medical Director of Parkland's Surgical Outpatient Clinics, and Director of the Hand Surgery Fellowship.

-Dr. Sammer treats adult and pediatric patients with acute injuries of the hand and wrist, as well as those with congenital hand anomalies, peripheral nerve compression, carpal and cubital tunnel syndromes, trigger finger, and hand and thumb-base arthritis, as well as other conditions affecting the hand or wrist.
+Dr. Sammer treats adult patients with acute injuries of the hand and wrist, as well as those with peripheral nerve compression, carpal and cubital tunnel syndromes, trigger finger, and hand and thumb-base arthritis, as well as other conditions affecting the hand or wrist.